inventit/awesome-bootstrap-checkbox-rails/README.md

 ## Usage

-In your `application.js` you will need to add this line:

-    //= require awesome-bootstrap-checkbox

-And in your `application.css` you will need to add this line:
+In your `application.css` you will need to add this line:

     *= require awesome-bootstrap-checkbox